campfire-digital-services/liferay-log-viewer/README.md

 * *permeance.log.viewer.pattern* to configure the log4j pattern, default "%d{ABSOLUTE} %-5p \[%c{1}:%L\] %m%n"

-## PACL disabled
+## Plugin Security

-This app is being shipped with Liferay PACL disabled, since a number of users have reflected issues with it on their instances.
-However, the app ships with the required PACL configuration required to run it in PACL enabled mode.

-If you wish to run the app with PACL turned on, you can modify the file: /WEB-INF/liferay-plugin-package.properties and change the following property:

-    security-manager-enabled=false

-to:

-    security-manager-enabled=true

-and then restart Liferay.
+This plugin comes with the PACL Security Manager disabled.
+However the list of PACL requirements to run this plugin in secure mode is available (commented out) in WEB-INF/liferay-plugin-package.properties.
+You can uncomment those entries to run the plugin in PACL secure mode.

 ## Building